Create QUIC-Fire Input Files

 Create a Topography Grid

-In this tutorial we use data from LANDFIRE to create a grid of elevation values for the gridded domain.
+In this tutorial we use data from 3DEP to create a grid of elevation values for the gridded domain.

 Submit a POST request to the